This is a Tutorial

 You will notice that this guide is not overly CQL-specific.
 That is because NoSQLBench is a multi-protocol tool.
-All that is needed for you to use this guide with other protocols is the use of a different activity type.
+All that is needed for you to use this guide with other protocols is a different driver parameter.
 Try to keep that in mind as you think about designing workloads.

 Advice for new builders